droooney/idb-model/README.md

 ### Model

-To manage records in an object store use this class.
-Don't use this class directly.
-Use only your custom subclasses.
+To manage records in an object store use this class, but not directly - only through your custom subclasses.
 Example:

 ```js
 class User extends Model {